 While viewing the activity feed, click on the timestamp for any event to display the event's raw data in an Event Details pane.

-Pick Your View
+Picking Your View

 There are two views here in the event details pane: the "pretty" view and the JSON view